liferay/liferay-docs/develop/tutorials/articles/automatic-translation.markdown

 [plugin](https://github.com/liferay/liferay-portal/tree/master/modules/sdk/gradle-plugins-lang-builder),
 by putting the plugin in build script classpath.

-2. Make sure you have the default `Language.properties` file in `src/main/content`.
+2. Make sure you have a default `Language.properties` file in `src/main/content`.

 3. Run the `gradle buildLang` task from your project's root directory to generate